Atticuss/bucketcat/README.md

 x?1?1.txt
 ```

 This creates a new key `?1` assigned to 0-9 and a-f.
 This example would generate all S3 keys in the form of `x00.txt` through `xff.txt`.
+Note: all user-created character sets must use a digit (e.g `?1`).
+This is to allow hcmask files to search for "?a foobar" without overwriting the `?a` set.

 ### TODO

-* Add support for distributed brute-forcing
+* Add support for distributed brute-forcing via the `--server` and `--client` flags.